angular/angular/aio/content/guide/visual-studio-2015.md

 Visual Studio 2015 QuickStart

 @intro
-Use Visual Studio 2015 with the QuickStart files
+Use Visual Studio 2015 with the QuickStart files.

 @description
 <a id="top"></a>Some developers prefer Visual Studio as their Integrated Development Environment (IDE).